smartinternz02/SI-GuidedProject-717375-1706957933/README.md

 To accomplish this, we have to complete all the activities listed below:

-1. Define problem/ Problem understanding
+1. Define problem/Problem understanding

    i.
 Specify the business problem

    ii.
 Business impact

 2. Test case Preparation

    i.
 Analyze requirements

    ii.
-Create the Scenario's and Collect the input data
+Create the Scenarios and Collect the input data

    iii.
 Preparation of Test cases

    iv.
 Test data preparation (in the form of Validation Table) as per baseline document

-3. Script /Test case Execution under test suite and test suite collection level
+3. Script/Test case Execution under test suite and test suite collection level

 4. Handling and Validating buttons

 5. Test listeners

 6. Build delivery

-* Integrating katalon to git and jenkins
+   - Integrating Katalon to Git and Jenkins

 7. Cross-browser testing using TestCloud